Undivided Resources

 • Your insurance has in-network providers, but there is a long waiting list (this will be discussed below).

 • There’s no in-network provider within a reasonable distance from you, and/or your child has a hard time with car rides or mobility.
-“Try keeping a child with significant behavior or sensory issues strapped in a car seat for an hour each way,” Lisa says.
+“Try keeping a child with significant behavior or sensory issues strapped in a car seat for an hour each way,” Concoff Kronbeck says.
 “That's going to be a problem, and it's going to be potentially harmful to the child.
 It will be harder for them to benefit from the therapy if they're totally dysregulated by the time they get to the appointment because they've had to endure a long car ride.”

 Clinic-based therapies